emmabird13/info664-final/README.txt

 If desired to separate the headers from the contents of the cell, change "span" to "td" in line 46 of request_books.py.

 # Convert JSON to CSV
-This script requires pandas to be installed.
+It is meant to be used on the json file that is produced after running request_books.py This script requires pandas to be installed.